About The Stride Rite Corporation

 The company is seeking more opportunities in international markets, where it achieved mid-single digit growth in 2018.
 It recently announced a partnership with leading Chinese sportswear retailer Xtep International Holdings Limited to develop, market, and distribute Merrell and Saucony products in mainland China, Hong Kong, and Macau.

-Some of the company's top brands, including Merrell, Sperry, Cat, and Wolverine, saw growth in both their stores and ecommerce categories in 2018.
-Its specialty running brand, Saucony, saw revenue decline in 2018 but saw positive signs in the EMEA region as well as its ecommerce channel.
+Some of the company's top brands, including Merrell, Sperry, Cat, and Wolverine, saw growth in both their stores and ecommerce categories in 2019.
+Its specialty running brand, Saucony, saw revenue decline in 2019 but saw positive signs in the acquisition of the Saucony distributor in Italy as well as its ecommerce channel.

 The company was founded in 1883 as Hirth-Krause Co. by G.A Krause and his uncle, Fred Hirth.
 In 1921, the company changed its name to Wolverine Shoe and Tanning Corporation.
 The casual brand shoe, Hush Puppies, was born in 1958.
 In 1964, the company chose a more fitting name: Wolverine Worldwide, Inc. (WWW).